Quantifying Data Augmentation for LiDAR based 3D Object Detection: Introduction

 To specify the task at hand, what we are looking for in 3D Object Detection for autonomous driving are specifically seven degrees of freedom as opposed to only four in 2D Object Detection.
 In the task of 3D Object Detection we want to predict the center position of an object $x_c$, $y_c$, $z_c$, its dimensions $w$, $l$, $h$ and the \textit{yaw} angle $\theta$ (rotation around the upright axis).
-And since data augmentation for 3D Object Detection has been found crucial by many works~\cite{PIXOR, VoxelNet, SECOND}, especially on the KITTI~\cite{KITTI} dataset with its limited amount of training samples, we wanted to investigate data augmentation for LiDAR based 3D Object Detection in greater detail.
+Since data augmentation for 3D Object Detection has been found crucial by many works~\cite{PIXOR, VoxelNet, SECOND}, we want to investigate data augmentation for LiDAR based 3D Object Detection in great detail.
 Given our findings (presented in Section~\ref{experiments}), we believe that such an extensive augmentation study has been long overdue.

 The contributions in our paper are three-fold, first and foremost, we present an in-depth study of augmentation methods for LiDAR based 3D Object Detection.
 This study allows practitioners to short cut time consuming experiments and get good results quicker.
 Second, we show some non-intuitive results, for example, translation of objects can reduce performance, or that excluding \textit{hard} cases from training can increase the performance for these \textit{hard} cases during evaluation.
 These findings pose new research questions and suggest some insight how 3D Object Detection networks might work internally.
-Finally, based on our study of augmentation methods, we propose a new augmentation policy that is able to increase the performance of \textit{PointPillars}~\cite{PointPillars} by up to 2\%.
+Finally, based on our study of augmentation methods, we propose a new augmentation policy that is able to increase the performance of several state of the art 3D Object Detection methods on two different LiDAR datasets: KITTI~\cite{KITTI} and STF~\cite{STF}.